cedar-policy/rfcs/text/0027-record-as-map.md

 ## Summary

 Cedar records are fundamentally static.
-They force a user to specifically enumerate all possible record attributes in the schema, and they require an attribute to be mentioned as a literal in the policy.
+They force a user to specifically enumerate all possible record attributes in the schema, and they require an attribute to be mentioned as a literal when used in a policy.

 This RFC proposes to support a limited form of maps in Cedar, adding greater dynamism, by slightly extending current support for records.
 In the extension, not all attribute names need to be known in advance, and can be taken from run-time data.
 There are two changes:
 - Add a new type `map<T>` which represents records that optionally have _any_ attribute, where if an attribute is present it will have type `T`.